nextcloud/spreed/docs/breakout-rooms.md

 * Response:
 	- Status code:
 		+ `200 OK`
-		+ `400 Bad Request` Error `room`: When the room does not have breakout rooms configured
+		+ `400 Bad Request` Error `room`: When the room is not a breakout room or breakout rooms are not started
 		+ `404 Not Found` When the conversation could not be found for the participant
+	- Data: Breakout room
+	  See array definition in `Get user´s conversations` (API v4)

 ## List all breakout rooms